westlicht/pleya/README.md

 - Forward/backward button
 - N playlist buttons

 Pressing a playlist button will start playing the next track in that playlist.
 Forward/backward buttons allow to fast forward through the playing track and reset to it's beginning.
-The current playing playlist/track is saved to the EEPROM in order for pleya to automatically play the last played track when turned off and on again.
+The current playing playlist, track and track position is saved to the SD card in order for pleya to automatically continue playing the last played track when turned off and on again.
+The track position is saved every 10 seconds.

 ## Hardware